WonderingGodling/My-Mind-Space/src/site/notes/Skull/Concentrated Brain/Venting Or Something/Wendy.md

 ## Mother
-Theres A Scene At The End Of A Lot Of Hamtaro Episodes Where The Mother (I Dont Remember Anyones Names) Says Something About Or Directed Towards The Daughter But Says The Wrong Name
+Theres A Scene At The End Of A Lot Of Hamtaro Episodes Where The Mother (I Dont Remember Anyones Names) Says [[Skull/Concentrated Brain/Poetry Apparently/Thing Trilogy/Something\|Something]] About Or Directed Towards The Daughter But Says The Wrong Name
-Theres One Scene In Particular Thats Stuck With Me Where The Mother Addresses The Girl As "Brandy" To Which She Replies "Thats The Dog Mom...."
+Theres One Scene In Particular Thats Stuck With [[Explicitly Showcased/Me/Me\|Me]] Where The Mother Addresses The Girl As "Brandy" To Which She Replies "Thats The Dog Mom...."
-The Reason Its Always Stuck With Me Is Because Thats How I Feel Every Time I Have A Conversation With My Mother I Know Shes Not Listening And That I Have - And Will Have To - Repeat Whatever I Just Said To Someone Who Ultimately Doesnt Care One Way Or The Other
+The Reason Its Always Stuck With [[Explicitly Showcased/Me/Me\|Me]] Is Because Thats How I Feel Every Time I Have A Conversation With My Mother
+I Know Shes Not Listening And That I Have - And Will Have To - Repeat Whatever I Just Said To Someone Who Ultimately Doesnt Care One Way Or The Other

 Fuck I Dont Update This Enough